 \subsection{In-Depth Analyses}

 \textbf{Granularity of Interpolation and Sampling.} To investigate the relationship between task transition smoothness and plasticity, we adopt two distinct experimental setups: the classic MNIST model with a 4-layer MLP model due to limited resources, and the Bigram Cipher setup with a T5-small model for generalizability.
-We adjust the interpolation coefficient $\alpha$ (as mentioned in Section~\ref{problem_formulation}) from $0$ to $1$ with a step size ranging from $\{0.02, 0.05, 0.1, 0.5\}$.
-As seen in Figure~\ref{fig:mnist_granularity} and Figure~\ref{fig:cipher_granularity}, abrupt task change (step size $=1$) causes significant accuracy drop after $20$ tasks for Random MNIST and $12$ tasks for Bigram Cipher, respectively, while coarse-grained task change (step size $=0.5$) mitigate these declines but are still not satisfactory.
+We adjust the interpolation coefficient $\alpha$ (as mentioned in \S\ref{problem_formulation}) from $0$ to $1$ with a step size ranging from $\{0.02, 0.05, 0.1, 0.5\}$.
+As seen in Figs.~\ref{fig:mnist_granularity} and~\ref{fig:cipher_granularity}, abrupt task change (step size $=1$) causes significant accuracy drop after $20$ tasks for Random MNIST and $12$ tasks for Bigram Cipher, respectively, while coarse-grained task change (step size $=0.5$) mitigate these declines but are still not satisfactory.
 In comparison, step size $0.02$ sustains near-perfect accuracy throughout the experiments.
+We have also investigated the relationship between interpolation granularity and four neural network properties including maximum hessian eigenvalue, relative representation change, dormant unit fraction, and distance from initialization (shown in Appendix~\ref{appendix:C}).
 Overall, this analysis verifies that a gradually changing environment does preserve plasticity, and that a finer-grained task transition preserves more plasticity.

 \textbf{Loss Landscape Geometry.} To empirically characterize why gradually changing environments retain plasticity, we analyze from the loss landscape perspective.
-Previous work has shown that the maximum eigenvalue of the weight matrices can be interpreted as the sharpness of the loss landscape~\cite{dinh_sharpness, lyle_understand, lewandowski2024directionscurvatureexplanationloss}.
+Previous work has shown that the maximum eigenvalue of the weight matrices can be interpreted as the sharpness of the loss landscape~\citep{dinh_sharpness, lyle_understand, lewandowski2024directionscurvatureexplanationloss}.
 We evaluate the loss landscape geometry on a trainability task (Random MNIST) and a generalizability task (Bigram Cipher) with this metric.
-As shown in Figure~\ref{fig:landscape_analysis}, top-performing methods including Spectral Regularization and Shrink\&Perturb have relatively small eigenvalues.
+As shown in Fig.~\ref{fig:landscape_analysis}, top-performing methods including Spectral Regularization and Shrink\&Perturb have relatively small eigenvalues.
 Notably, gradual task transitions (through interpolation and task sampling) naturally maintain low and stable eigenvalues without explicit regularization penalties, suggesting a smooth landscape for optimization.